A little bit of BLACK history - Anish Kapoor vs Stuart Semple

 The Newest Kid on the Block: Musou Black Paint!

-Then, around 1 year later, on the other side of the world in Japan, a new black paint was born.
-Inspired by Semple's achievement
+Then, around 1 year later in 2020, on the other side of the world in Japan, a new black paint was born.
+Inspired by Semple's

 Paint.
 Musou Black Paintis a

-and binders as well as to find the ideal application method.
-That when combined, give Musou BlackPaint its
+binders as well as to find the ideal application method.
+That when combined, give Musou BlackPaint its extraordinary

 Black vs Black? - Comparison of Black 3.0 and Musou Black Paint